Print

 Instructions

-3. Then slowly add in the turkey drippings, whisking constantly.
-Continue slowly pouring in the turkey drippings, whisking all the while, until it is all added.
-Then do the same thing with the broth.
+3. Adding Liquid: Then slowly add in the turkey drippings, whisking constantly.
+Continue adding and whisking until it is all added.
+Then do the same thing with the broth, until it is all incorporated.

 Notes

 • Prepping Turkey Drippings: I would recommend using a fat separator to separate the fat from your drippings.
-You can also just let them sit for a few minutes and the fat will float to the top and you can scoop most of it out with just a large spoon.
+You can also just let them sit for a few minutes, the excess fat will float to the top and you can scoop most of it out with just a large spoon.

 • Drippings Amount: If you don’t have quite 2 cups of drippings just make up for the difference with broth.

-• Storage: The gravy actually stores really well in the refrigerator!
+• Storage: leftover gravy actually stores really well in the refrigerator!
 Store in airtight container for up to 3-4 days.

-• Freezing: Flour-based gravy such as this one freeze really well actually!
-Freeze for up to 3-4 months in a sealed container or even an ice cube tray!
+• Freezing: Freeze for up to 3-4 months in a sealed container (leave room for expansion) or even an ice cube tray for smaller portion to reheat!